Skip to main content

 • If both end are object storage services, use tools like nethogs to check network IO.

-Incremental and Full Synchronization
+Incremental and full synchronization

 The subcommand sync works incrementally by default, which compares the differences between the source and target paths, and then synchronizes only the differences.
 You can add option --update or -u to keep updated the mtime of the synchronized directories and files.